thefriendlyenigma/android_kernel_samsung_exynos9820/README.md

 7. Wait for the light blue "Downloading..." screen to appear on your S10e.
 8. If using a Linux PC: open the directory `boot.img.tar` is inside with your terminal, then type in `odin4 -a boot.img.tar`
 9. If using a Windows PC: open Odin, then select boot.img.tar in the AP section.
-10. The device should flash, and then reboot.
+10. The kernel should be flashed to the device, and then the device will reboot shortly~

 ## Building